-1) After some interval training you don't have to think any more about what interval it is, you simply know.
-You have internalised it and recognise instantly without thinking.
+1) After some interval training, you don't have to think any more about what interval it is, you simply know.
+You have internalized it and recognize instantly without thinking.

 2) You will hear tunes and harmonies more clearly.
 Since you have become more aware of intervals you start hearing notes more in groups and structures.

 What first sounded to you like like a bunch of notes jumbled together you will now hear as individual notes.